National Diabetes Prevention Program - Kent County

 - I am physically active less than three times a week

 The National Diabetes Prevention Program is designed to bring to communities evidence-based lifestyle change programs for preventing type 2 diabetes.
 It is based on the Diabetes Prevention Program research study led by the National Institutes of Health and supported by Centers for Disease Control and Prevention.
-The lifestyle program shows that making modest behavior changes, such as improving food choices and increasing physical activity to at least 150 minutes per week, results in participants losing 5% to 7% of their body weight.
-These lifestyle changes reduced the risk of developing type 2 diabetes by 58% in people at high risk for diabetes.
+The lifestyle program shows that making modest behavior changes, such as improving food choices and increasing physical activity to at least 150 minutes per week, results in participants losing 5 to 7 percent of their body weight.
+These lifestyle changes reduced the risk of developing type 2 diabetes by 58 percent in people at high risk for diabetes.

-Participants work with a lifestyle coach in a group setting to receive a 1-year lifestyle change program that will meet 16 times for the first six months (roughly once per week) and six times for the last six months.
-There is no cost for the workshop.
-Funding for this training was made possible (in part) by the Grant or Cooperative Agreement Number, 5 NU58DP005453-03-00, funded by the Centers for Disease Control and Prevention.
-The views expressed in written training materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services, nor does the mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.
+Participants work with a lifestyle coach in a group setting to receive a one-year lifestyle change program that will meet 16 times for the first six months (roughly once per week) and six times for the last six months.
+There is no cost for the workshop due to the support of Michigan State University Extension and Kent County Medical Society Alliance Foundation.